light2001/MyDocs/AI/Deepseek.md

 ### Introduce
 The purpose of writing this article is to run a large model on a laptop computer, similar to the effect of achieving online AI, such as Doubao, Baidu Wenxin Word and other     AI tools

-The installation part of this article is only suitable for beginners with less foundation, and the master can ignore this link
+The installation part of this article is only suitable for beginners with less foundation, and the master can ignore this link.

+For reasons you all know, many of the actions in this article require a ladder to navigate.
 <br>
 <br>
 <br>